Russian

 Learn Like A Kid and Learn the Basics

 It took me one month to learn the Cyrillic alphabet!
-I'm not saying Russian is hard.
-I'm saying that I couldn't get the Cyrillic alphabet down.
-Once I knew it, I started to write Russian because you'll soon learn it can be as easy as Spanish.
+I'm not saying Russian is hard to grasp.
+I'm saying that I couldn't master the Cyrillic alphabet.
+Once I realized this, I started to learn Russian because you'll soon learn it can be as easy as Spanish.
 Spell it out phonetically, and you're pretty damn close.
-See, learning Russian can be fun!
+See, learning Russian can be a fun experience!

 *Hey, this page contains affiliate links.
 There’s no extra cost to you, but I receive a small commission when you decide to use them.
 They help me keep this party going.